techninja/cncserver/API.md

     "y: 281,
     "state": 1,              // Pen state is from 0 (Up/Off) to 1 (Down/On)
-    "tool": color2,          // Machine name of last tool "distanceCounter": 231,  // Distance traveled in steps with pen down "simulation": 0      // 0 = pen is real/ready, 1 = Pen is virtual/not connected to bot
+    "tool": color2,          // Machine name of last tool "lastDuration": 1288     // The duration of the last movement "distanceCounter": 231,  // Distance traveled in steps with pen down "simulation": 0      // 0 = pen is real/ready, 1 = Pen is virtual/not connected to bot
 }